4d/docs/docs/FormEditor/objectLibrary.md

 	- or drag and drop the object from the library
 The object is then added to the form.

 This library is read-only.
-If you want to edit default objects or create your own libray of preconfigured objects or project forms, you need to create a custom object librairy (see below).
+If you want to edit default objects or create your own libray of preconfigured objects or project forms, you need to create a custom object library (see below).

-All objects proposed in the default object library are described on [this section on doc.4d.com](https://doc.4d.com/4Dv17R6/4D/17-R6/Library-objects.200-4354586.en.html).
+All objects proposed in the standard object library are described on [this section on doc.4d.com](https://doc.4d.com/4Dv17R6/4D/17-R6/Library-objects.200-4354586.en.html).

 ## Creating and using custom object libraries